 What is the average rent in St Helens?

-The average rent in St Helens, comes in at £527 per calendar month.
+The average rent in St Helens, according to Home, comes in at £527 per calendar month.

 Over a period of 12 months the ONS crime data shows that police recorded 16,082 crimes in St Helens.
 This works out as 89 offences per 1000 households, the national average is 85 crimes per 1000 households, so it’s not too much over the rest of the country.

 There are mixed reviews as to whether St Helens is a good place to live, while there some great restaurants to visit and a good selection of schools, the crime rate might give people pause for thought.
 In 2016 it was voted one of the 10 ‘saddest’ places to live in the UK by the Office of National Statistics.
 In January, NHS prescription figures showed St Helens to have spent the second highest amount per head on anti-depressants.
 However you can enjoy some beautiful scenery and soak up some culture while in St Helens.